appcircleio/appcircle-docusaurus/docs/appcircle-api/appcenter-migration-tool.md

 ```

 :::caution
 migrate-profile command only creates a **Testing Distribution Profile** with the app name at Appcircle.
-Currently Build details does not included in migration
+Currently, Build details are not included in migration.
 :::

 ### App Center Distribution Groups Command